Slow Cooker Chicken & Dumplings with Canned Biscuits

 • Chicken breasts – Use boneless, skinless chicken breasts.
 Cut these into large cubes.

-• Chicken broth – One can is all this recipe needs, this will add flavor and just enough liquid.
+• Chicken broth – One can is all this recipe needs; it will add flavor and just enough liquid to keep the soup thick.

 • Seasonings – Freshly ground pepper and thyme.
 No extra salt is needed for this recipe.

-• Biscuits – I use Pillsbury brand, I find that this brand always cooks through unlike the organic brand that seems to stay doughy in this recipe.
+• Biscuits – I use Pillsbury Grands® Biscuits.
+I find that this brand always cooks through, unlike the organic brand, which seems to stay doughy in this recipe.
+You can use buttermilk or original style.

 serving chicken and dumplings in slow cooker with wooden spoon.

-What can I use instead of canned biscuits?
+What can I use as a substitute for canned biscuits?

 • Bisquick – Follow this recipe for Bisquick dumplings from Betty Crocker.
 Cook the dumplings for the same amount of time I have listed for the canned biscuits (with the lid on).